The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 Enter Doctor Strange, a character created by Ditko to act in the opposite spectrum of Spider-Man’s reality, in order to situate the reader through the unknown adventure, filled with original concepts, later to be applied everywhere in the Marvelverse.

-It’s a simple story: Spider-Man is bored; there’s nothing happening during his night patrol.
+It’s a simple story: Spider-Man is bored; nothing is happening during his night patrol.
 Elsewhere, a man named Xandu hypnotizes two brawlers in a bar to be his servants, as the next step to acquire a magic object of great power.
-He concedes to them a numb state, the ability to feel no pain, and great strength.
-Xandu wishes to steal the other half of the Wand of Watoomb, in which the other half is already in his possession; the missing half lies at Dr. Strange’s Sanctum Sanctorum.
+He concedes to them a numb state, the ability to feel no pain and great strength.
+Xandu wishes to steal the other half of the Wand of Watoomb, which the other half is already in his possession; the missing half lies at Dr. Strange’s Sanctum Sanctorum.
 Xandu sends their dumb brutes over and they render Strange unconscious.
 When they find the missing part, Spider-Man intervenes, but he goes down due to his opponents’ supernatural strength.
 Before they flee, he throws Spider-Tracer on one of them.

 With half of the wand, Xandu puts them together and its power creates doorways to other dimensions.
-Spider-Man shows up, but Xandu is fast – he sends him to another dimension; Spider-Man is faster snatches the Wand of Watoomb before vanishing.
+Spider-Man shows up, but Xandu is fast – he sends him to another dimension; Spider-Man is faster and snatches the Wand of Watoomb before vanishing.
 Dr. Strange comes to and tracks Xandu’s henchmen to his lair.

 The sorcerers engage in battle and Spider-Man is sent back to Earth.
 Xandu regains control of the Wand and unleashes its power against Strange, but not before using his astral form to leave his body and change the game.
 He instructs Spider-Man to use electricity to break Xandu’s influence over his henchmen; they end up fighting together against the dark sorcerer.
-Spider-Man uses his web to get the Wand from Xandu’s grasp, and Strange delivers the final spell: he wipes their antagonist memory, so he can never recall his cruel intentions to attempt dark evil deeds.
+Spider-Man uses his web to get the Wand from Xandu’s grasp, and Strange delivers the final spell: he wipes their antagonist’s memory, so he can never recall his cruel intentions to attempt dark evil deeds.
 Ever.

 As much as this unprecedented adventure seems simple now, its pattern can’t be overstated, because that’s the one which inadvertently (or not) open a new path of how Spider-Man and his powers would be perceived in the decades to come, and all it needed was a push from Doctor Strange to make it happen.